nextstrain/nextstrain.org/content/docs/01-getting-started/03-zika-tutorial.md

   --confidence
 ```

-As with the `refine` command, the resulting JSON output is indexed by strain or internal node name.
 Next, infer the ancestral sequence of each internal node and identify any nucleotide mutations on the branches leading to any node in the tree.

 ```bash